ann415/Netflix-Movies-and-TV-Shows-Analysis/Data Exploration.md

-# 🔍 Data Exploration: Netflix Movies & TV Shows
+# 🔍 Data Exploration: Netflix Movies and TV Shows

 This document contains exploratory analysis conducted using SQL on BigQuery.